We may not be able to shrink our trauma, but we can grow our tools to respond resiliently.

 The Origins of the 6 Building Blocks

-Bounce Back Generation began as Healthy Generations Project at the Potrero Hill Public Housing site in San Francisco in 2011.
-Our goal then was to improve education and health outcomes for children and families by addressing the pervasive adversity, trauma, and toxic stress in the Potrero Hill community.
+Bounce Back Generation began as Healthy Generations Project at public housing sites in San Francisco in 2011.
+Our goal was to improve education and health outcomes for children and families by addressing the pervasive adversity, trauma, and toxic stress in the Potrero Hill community.
 The 6 Building Blocks emerged from Potrero Hill’s peer leaders, who modeled each block to the children in the community.
 Ongoing practice with the 6 Building Blocks is what keeps us strong.
-Today, we resource the 6 Building Blocks modeled by Potrero Hill residents to support others to bounce back, one block at a time.
+Today, the 6 Building Blocks are available to everyone online.
+We have also provided trainings directly to government workers, corporations, school districts, and parenting organizations.